ys/bonjour/content/notes/penn-al-lann/index.md

 {{< translation language="en" >}}

-Shore fishing is going on and it makes us want to come back with a basket.
-We will need a tool to gauge but we know it, we will come forage some of those.
-It ain't a sunny day but a few folks are enjoying the water.
+Shore fishing is going on, and it makes us wished we had a basket.
+We will need a tool to gauge the shells but we know it, we will be back to forage some of those.
+It ain't a sunny day, but a few folks are enjoying the water.
 This makes us want to jump right in.

 {{< /translation >}}